mjames-upc/awips-docs/docs/devguide/data-flow.md

 ### Data Retrieval Architecture

 Data retrieval is the process by which the CAVE client obtains data using the EDEX Request server; the Request server obtains the data from processed data storage (Postgres and HDF5) and returns it to CAVE.
-The basic data retrieval process is shown in Figure 1.5.4-1.

 1. **CAVE** sends a request via TCP to the EDEX Request server.
 2. **EDEX Request** server obtains the requested metadata via Postgres and stored data via PyPIES.